The Importance in Education

 Education is Not Just for Academics

-I hear countless times that education is useless.
-That those classes we all took was on subjects that had no real world value.
+I have heard countless times that education is useless.
+That those classes we all took were on subjects that had no real world value.
 Some even called it a waste of time but for me, it was priceless.

 School is not just a place for learning, but also a launching pad for real life.
 It provides a stage to:

-• Allow You to Experiment – How many times have you changed your mind on what you wanted to do while you were in school but felt like you couldn’t anymore after you are in the workforce?
-If you were just thrown into the first career path that you ever wanted, would you really be happy?
+• Allow You to Experiment – How many times have you changed your mind on what you wanted to do while you were in school?
+And how many times did you feel like you couldn’t anymore after you started working?
+If you were just thrown into the first career path you ever set your sights on, would you really be happy?
 Staying in school gives you time to gain life experience and decide.

-• Learn the Social Skills – Many people believe that friendship is purest at the high school and University level because the relationship doesn’t carry additional agenda.
-The school years was also a time when you can really meet a ton of people that share the same values and interests.
+• Learn the Social Skills – Many people believe that friendship is purest at the high school and University level because the relationship didn’t involve alternative agenda.
+The school years were also a time when you can really meet a ton of people that share the same values and interests.

 Why Skipping School May Not Make Sense